pvcraven/networking-class/source/03_physical_layer/01_theory/physical_layer.rst

 the satellites are closer, you don't have as much delay.
 But you have to launch and maintain a lot more satellites.

+If you want to know more about radio waves, I'd suggest searching up how to get an **amateur radio license** in your country.
+There are many books that cover projects you can do with radio waves.

 Types of Communicating
 ----------------------